 (ode is a kind of lyric poem)

 'love of the french' is the subsidiary indication.

 'love' becomes 'o' (In tennis, 'love' means 'zero').

 'of the french' becomes 'des'.

-(Other definitions for odes that I've seen before include "Lyric poems", "Poems in praise", "Lyrical poems", "To a Skylark, To a Nightingale etc" and "Keats was fond of them".)
+(Other definitions for odes that I've seen before include "Poems in praise", "verse", "poetry", "Songs", "Lyric poems", "Works by Pindar", "To a Skylark, To a Nightingale etc", "Lays", "Keats was fond of them" and "Lines".)